What is a Product Strategy?

 The Power of Product Strategy

 Your product strategy is the key to connecting business objectives with the product.
-Companies have many different types of strategies, all built on one another, that will properly align the team.
+Companies have many different types of strategies, all built on one another to align the team properly.
 Making a great product strategy requires understanding where it sits in the middle of the high-level corporate vision and roadmap initiatives.

 Starting from the top, most companies create a corporate vision.
 It is the entire outfit’s reason for being.
-In a company’s early stages, it’s possible that the company and the product are viewed synonymously.
+In a company’s early stages, the company and the product may be viewed synonymously.
 But that should rapidly change as the product rolls out and the business becomes more complex and diversified.

 A corporate vision is the highest-level view of what the company wants to be.
 LinkedIn wants to “create economic opportunity for every member of the global workforce.”
 IKEA’s vision “is to create a better everyday life for many people.”
 Nike wants to “bring inspiration and innovation to every athlete* in the world. (*If you have a body, you are an athlete.)”

 These visions are fuzzy on the details and big on inspiration.
-Their intention is to motivate employees, excite consumers, and boil down their philosophy into an extremely brief sentence or two.
+They intend to motivate employees, excite consumers, and boil down their philosophy into an extremely brief sentence or two.

 A product vision statement is a static, aspirational statement about what the product aims to achieve.
 It’s who we are today and where we want to be.